rogerjbos/web_rogerjbos/content/linux.md

 * `yum update R`

 #### Create Symbolic (soft) link
-My use case is that I cannot write to my linux drive from Windows (though I can write it my Windows drive from linux), so I write to a windows drive and create a symbolic link on my linux server so I can serve the file via the web server.
+My use case is that I cannot write to my Linux drive from Windows (though I can write it my Windows drive from Linux), so I write to a windows drive and create a symbolic link on my Linux server so I can serve the file via the web server.

 * `ln -s file1 link1`
 * `ln -s //media/research/R_HOME/linux/reports/LC.html //data/shiny/doc/LC.html`